Download Full Text (1.3 MB)

 Child Psychology | Family, Life Course, and Society | Occupational Therapy | Social Work

 Siu, M. E., Cohill, B., & MacDermott, S. (2020, August 14).
 Turning Everyday Activities into Play: Building Relationships and Fostering Connections for Adopted and Foster Children.
-Poster presented at the Virtual OTD Capstone Symposium, University of St Augustine for Health Sciences. https://soar.usa.edu/otdcapstonessummer2020/9
+Poster presented at the Virtual OTD Capstone Symposium, University of St Augustine for Health Sciences.
+Retrieved from https://soar.usa.edu/otdcapstonessummer2020/9